ggodet-bar/RPG-Manager/Examples/rpg_generic_scenario_bad_ways/act1_sc4.md

--The murder looks strangely like the book "Wedding Day" Will Sonntag -A quirk of Clara for a wedding dress for her demon
+-The murder looks strangely like the book "Wedding Day" Will Sonntag -A quirk of Clara for a wedding dress for her demon -Dress dyed in the blood of the bride
+-the dress is not suitable for Clara and she left behind completely torn

+Evidence found in this scene
+-the killer is a woman
+{: .evidence}